1990 Scotland RAF Shackleton crash: Aftermath and inquiry

 Two days later, a private notice question in the House of Commons discussed the matter with some stating that cutbacks in the number of aircraft had led to operational inefficiencies.
 Allan Rogers, then opposition MP for defence, stated that "It is with these cutbacks that we get such tragedies as this.
 It is a task which has been made extremely difficult in recent years because of cutbacks in operational Shackletons from eleven to six in this squadron."

 Three days later, ten coffins were taken across the island to be flown by RAF Hercules, from RAF Stornoway, back to the base at RAF Lossiemouth.
-More than 2,500 people lined the streets on the isle of Harris to witness the event.
+More than 2,500 people lined the streets in the Isle of Harris to witness the event.
 On 31 May 1990, a memorial service was held in one of the hangars that No. 8 Squadron operated from at RAF Lossiemouth.

 A Board of Inquiry determined that the Shackleton had its radar turned off as part of the exercise with a Tornado F3 aircraft.
 It radioed RAF Benbecula for an approach, stating they were 20 mi west of the airfield, however, it was determined they were actually 12 mi north of Benbecula.
 At 11:34 am, the crew radioed Benbecula tower to inform them that the weather was too bad for an approach, and that they were turning right and climbing to try again; this was the last transmission from the aircraft before the crash.
 Benbecula tower asked them to relay their last message again as the transmission was distorted.

 The aircraft crashed 30 ft below the summit with all four engines "developing cruise power" (what is known as Controlled Flight Into Terrain).
 Meteorological evidence from the day suggests that the cloudbase extended from 200 ft above sea level to 3,000 ft for the tips of the clouds.
 The official conclusion of the board of inquiry was;